 Why should we use drum pads in worship?

 Acoustic drums sound incredible, right?
 But let’s face, they are not good when it comes to portability.
 And this is where electronic drums stand as the winners.

 The most interesting thing about this technology is that they are so portable and compact that they can fit in almost any space.
-If you want to practice silently from home without disturbing your neighbors, consider using e-drums.
+If you want to practice silently from home without disturbing your neighbours, consider using e-drums.